ai-robotics-estonia/2024_-A_follow_up_project_for_testing_the_robot_assembly_of_intelligent_bag_filters/README.md

 For implementation of the project, research articles in this field were studied and analyzed.
 In addition, the following software solutions were used:
 -	Cognex In-Sight Explorer and Basler Pylon software for machine vision testing and training
 -	RoboDK simulation software for robot application testing, simulation and program generation
--	SolidWorks CAD software for intelligent fixture design and concept development
+-	SolidWorks CAD software for intelligent fixture design and concept generation
 -	Python programming language for creation and generation of robot parametric programs in RoboDK

 The following data was gathered during the project for the analysis and verification: